openebs/community/README.md

 <BR>

 > [!Important]
-> OpenEBS is an umbrella project, composed as a federation of individual sub projects (repositories).
+> OpenEBS is an umbrella :open_umbrella: project, composed as a federation of individual sub projects (repositories).
 The project files in this repository apply to the umbrella project, every sub project, repository and file in the OpenEBS organization.
 <BR>

 ## About the community repository<BR>